 Because of potential liabilities and excessive costs, employee use of Village vehicles for personal purposes must be strictly controlled and limited.
 Where employees are assigned Village vehicles, the employee will not be permitted to take home the Village vehicle overnight, except that Department Heads and those employees who are required to be "on call" to respond to emergencies, will be permitted to do so.
-Except as provided in this Subsection 12-3-4(O)-1, at all times, the use of Village vehicles must be confined to use for Village related business.
-Thus, except as expressly provided in this Subsection 12-3-4(O)-1, Village employees are not permitted to transport their children in Village vehicles except in the cases of an emergency and an alternative vehicle is unavailable.
-Further, except as expressly provided in this Subsection 12-3-4(O)-1, Department Heads and the designated employees who do take Village vehicles home overnight must confine their use of Village vehicles to travel to and from work.
+Except as provided in this Subsection (a) below, at all times, the use of Village vehicles must be confined to use for Village related business.
+Thus, except as expressly provided in this Subsection (a), Village employees are not permitted to transport their children in Village vehicles except in the cases of an emergency and an alternative vehicle is unavailable.
+Further, except as expressly provided in this Subsection (a), Department Heads and the designated employees who do take Village vehicles home overnight must confine their use of Village vehicles to travel to and from work.

-- Village vehicles are to be used for conducting Village business only.
-Exceptions are as follows: - (a) The Chief of Police and Director of Fire and Emergency Services are required, due to the nature of their position, to drive their assigned Village vehicle to and from work and for personal use in order to respond promptly to any emergency. - (b) Public Works Department Superintendents are allowed to drive a vehicle to and from work, and are allowed limited personal use within the Village limits.
-Any personal usage is taxable to the employee based upon the IRS regulations. - (c) The Director of Public Works is allowed to drive a vehicle to and from work, and for personal use within a 25 mile radius of Morton.
-Any personal usage is taxable to the employee based upon the IRS regulations. - (d) On-call employees are allowed to use a department vehicle for official business (such as service calls) and to drive to and from work, and limited personal use during the time they are on call, provided usage is wholly within the Village limits.
+- (a) Village vehicles are to be used for conducting Village business only.
+Exceptions are as follows: - (1) The Chief of Police and Director of Fire and Emergency Services are required, due to the nature of their position, to drive their assigned Village vehicle to and from work and for personal use in order to respond promptly to any emergency. - (2) Public Works Department Superintendents are allowed to drive a vehicle to and from work and are allowed limited personal use within the Village limits.
+Any personal usage is taxable to the employee based upon the IRS regulations.

+- (3) The Director of Public Works is allowed to drive a vehicle to and from work, and for personal use within a 25 mile radius of Morton.
+Any personal usage is taxable to the employee based upon the IRS regulations. - (4) On-call employees are allowed to use a department vehicle for official business (such as service calls) and to drive to and from work and limited personal use during the time they are on call, provided usage is wholly within the Village limits.
 Gas and water distribution employees may take the "on-call" vehicle home or may be requested by the Superintendent of the Gas Department to take the "on-call" vehicle home in order to be prepared to promptly respond to an emergency situation.

-See Section 12-3-4(P) regarding license requirements for any employee who drives a Village vehicle.
-All users of Village vehicles shall comply with the safety provisions and procedures set forth in Subsection 12-3-4(O)-2.
+See Section 4.18 Driver's License Requirements regarding license requirements for any employee who drives a Village vehicle.
+All users of Village vehicles shall comply with the safety provisions and procedures set forth in Subsection (b).
 Furthermore, a driver of a Village vehicle shall not drive while impaired by alcohol, other drugs including cannabis (marijuana) prescribed for medical purposes, or intoxicating compounds and methamphetamine.
 The employee would be considered impaired if his blood alcohol content exceeds .02% or if he is impaired by cannabis, methamphetamine, or any other intoxicating compound, regardless of the level in his blood.

-2. Safety and Village Vehicles
+(b) Safety and Village Vehicles